Morris Graves

 Morris Cole Graves (August 28, 1910 - May 5, 2001) was an American painter.
 He was one of the earliest Modern artists from the Pacific Northwest to achieve national and international acclaim.
 His style, referred to by some reviewers as Mysticism, used the muted tones of the Northwest environment, Asian aesthetics and philosophy, and a personal iconography of birds, flowers, chalices, and other images to explore the nature of consciousness.

-An article in a 1953 issue of Life magazine cemented Graves' reputation as a major figure of the 'Northwest School' of artists.
+An article in a 1953 issue of Life magazine cemented Graves's reputation as a major figure of the 'Northwest School' of artists.
 He lived and worked mostly in Western Washington, but spent considerable time traveling and living in Europe and Asia, and spent the last several years of his life in Loleta, California.

 Early years

 Morris Cole Graves was born August 28, 1910, in Fox Valley, Oregon, where his family had moved about a year before his birth, from Seattle, Washington, in order to claim land under the Homestead Act.
 He was named in honor of Morris Cole, a favored minister of his Methodist parents.
 He had five older brothers, and eventually, two younger siblings.